wp-plugins/so-clean-up-wp-seo/readme.txt

 = Where is the settings page? =

 You can stop looking, there is none.
 Activate the plugin to clean up your WordPress dashboard.

+= You have not any rating or review; why should I install this plugin? =

+Yes, you are correct and many people say that it is important for a plugin to have a good rating.
+Some plugin developers rate their own plugins to get that first 5 star rating going, but I think that is [not playing fair](https://proplugindirectory.com/authors-rating-own-plugins/).
+Fortunately there are already quite a few people that have downloaded the plugin, installed it, activated it and keep it activated, as you can see from the Active Installs in the sidebar.
+There must be something good that the plugin does then, right?
+So if you decide to install it and you're happy about the plugin, then please help the next person (and me) by [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
+Thank you very much!

 = I have an issue with this plugin, where can I get support? =